harilvfs/i3wmdotfiles/README.md

 >
 > All main i3 configurations are organized into separate branches to avoid conflicts and provide a cleaner, more structured experience.
 Check out the branches for a better understanding of each configuration.

-for more check the branches all the main configs of i3 are in seprate branches to avoid the conflicts and for making clean and better understanding

 > [!IMPORTANT]
 > Note that the keybindings are based on my personal uses, so remember to change them after installation.